cgl8/Least-Squares/README.md

 ## Method

-The parameters of the linear line of best fit $y = mx + c$ is calculated using the normal equations.
+The parameters of a line of best fit is calculated using the normal equations.
 Given a matrix equation $A\vec{x} = \vec{b}$, the normal equation is that which minimises the sum of the square differences:

 <p align="center">
 $A^TA\hat{\vec{x}} = A^T\vec{b} \;\;\;\Rightarrow \;\;\;\hat{\vec{x}} = (A^TA)^{-1}A^T\vec{b}$
 </p>

-This can be used with the following matrix equation to obtain the slope and intercept values that minimise cost.
+This can be used with the following matrix equations of the form $A\vec{x} = \vec{b}$ to obtain the parameters to an equation that will minimise the cost.
 ```math
 \begin{bmatrix}
 1 & x_1 \\